rafaelsardenberg/sample_app/README.md

-#Third app of the RoR Tutorial  Sample App
+Third app of the RoR Tutorial.